MaxPleaner/Marktplatz/README.md

 Users are able to edit their own profiles, and any change they make will be visiblle to all connected clients within 5 seconds.
 On 5 second intervals, users' locations are pinged to the server and all connected clients' see their maps update to show any change.

-For a similar project, see [spaceDagger](https://github.com/maxpleaner/spacedagger), which accomplishes most of the same functionality with far less code.
+For a similar project, see [spaceDagger](https://github.com/maxpleaner/spacedagger), which uses Meteor to accomplish most of the same functionality with far less code.

 ## Does it work?